Steven Klepper

 Steven Irwin Klepper (January 24, 1949 - May 27, 2013) was an American economics professor, researcher and author.
 Klepper was the Arthur Arton Hamerschlag Professor of Economics and Social Science at Carnegie Mellon University (CMU) in Pittsburgh, Pennsylvania.
 He was recognized for his teaching and research related to the integration of traditional economic models with evolutionary theory, and finding connections between the study of entrepreneurship and mainstream economics.
 In 2011, he was the recipient of the Global Award for Entrepreneurship Research.
 Klepper authored more than 100 peer-reviewed articles generating more than 10,000 citations.
 He is listed in the top five percent of most influential economist authors in the world according to IDEAS/RePEc.

 Education

-Klepper received his B.A. in economics in 1970; M.A. in economics in 1972, and Ph.D. in economics in 1975 all from Cornell University.
+Klepper received a Ph.D. from Cornell University in 1975.

 Career

 Klepper joined the faculty of Carnegie Mellon University in 1980.
 Previously he was an assistant professor of economics at the State University of New York at Buffalo from 1974 to 1980.

 According to his colleagues, Klepper had a distinctive style of educating students in his introductory economics classes at Carnegie Mellon University.
 This style became known on campus as "Kleppernomics."
 Klepper's post-class meetings with students who did not perform well on his exams became known on the campus as being "Klepperized."
 He was highly committed to educating his students, as evidenced by the fact that he did not miss a day of teaching for almost 40 years.